Meteor blades are a real thing, but rare

-Category: World Hits: 3The hilt (hulu) of a Balinese keris depicting the Hindu god Bayu.
+Category: World Hits: 7The hilt (hulu) of a Balinese keris depicting the Hindu god Bayu.

 Several years ago, most of what was then a small group of regular writers that would later become paid staff at Daily Kos began changing their online monikers to their real names.
 I tried that, too, switching from Meteor Blades to Timothy Lange.
 I might as well have said I was switching to the Republicans or worse.
 The instantaneous outpouring of comments and emails urging—demanding, actually—that I stick with the nickname I had used at the site for all but a handful of my first comments in 2002 was of tsunami proportions.
 I was persuaded to switch back after a few hours.
 Consequently, some people who I’ve been acquainted with for many years only know me by that moniker since it wound up as my new byline as a result of travels to Indonesia.